giros-dit/containerlab-telemetry-testbed/README.md

 - Docker: https://docs.docker.com/engine/install/
 - ContainerLab: https://containerlab.dev/install/
-- A CISCO IOS XE qcow2 image for CSR 1000v devices must be converted and imported so it can be used with ContainerLab: https://github.com/hellt/vrnetlab/tree/master/csr. _Tested with IOS XE CSR1000v 17.3.4a (a.k.a.
+- A CISCO IOS XE qcow2 image file for CSR 1000v network devices must be converted and imported so it can be used with ContainerLab: https://github.com/hellt/vrnetlab/tree/master/csr. _Tested with IOS XE CSR1000v 17.3.4a (a.k.a.
 17.03.04a) and IOS XE CSR1000v 17.3.6 (a.k.a.
 17.03.06)_.
 - Python 3 (_Tested with version Python 3.8.10_)
 - Python library for NETCONF client _ncclient_: https://github.com/ncclient/ncclient
 - Go (_Tested with version 1.20.3_)